glenn-mcguinness/gene_machine/InitialProposal/InitialProposal.md

 ### Description of Data

-the data provided from x paper :
+the data provided from Li et al. 2018 paper :

 -   RNA seq data with x. the samples included are :
 -   a